zanetaylor/zane.im/src/content/pages/links.md

 ---
 title: Links
 description: This is a list of links to stuff on the internet I like.
+Enjoy!
 ---

-You know, like every personal site had in the olden times!
-If that seems quaint, that's because it is.
-These are loosely categorized but in no particular order.

 ## Blogroll